RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## AppImage vs Flatpak search order on Linux

-As of ES-DE 2.1.0 emulator AppImages are always searched before Flatpaks while in previous releases the opposite was true.
+Emulator AppImages are always searched before Flatpaks by the bundled configuration.
+Take the following es_find_rules.xml entry as an example:

-To clarify with an example, this is what the find rule entry for the Dolphin emulator looks like:
 ```xml
 <emulator name="DOLPHIN">
     <!-- Nintendo GameCube and Wii emulator Dolphin -->